 Is Delhi Govt Doing Enough to Protect its Doctors from Disgruntled Kin of Patients?

-A circular issued by Sanjeev Khirwar, principle secretary of health for state, stated that it would be incumbent upon medical superintendent or head of the institution would be the one to ensure an institutional FIR in case of an incident of assault.
+A circular issued by principle secretary of health for state Sanjeev Khirwar stated that it would be incumbent upon medical superintendent or head of the institution to ensure an institutional FIR in case of an incident of assault.

 Image credit: Reuters